 Who We Are

-About Human Trafficking Chapter
+About Human Trafficking Initiative

 Over the last fifteen years the struggle against human trafficking has been recognised worldwide as one of the most challenging issues of the 21st century and has become part of the political agenda of many governments and institutions.
 Numerous anti-trafficking initiatives have been implemented and significant progress has been made in ensuring the protection of trafficked persons and the effective prosecution of criminal organizations that profit from one of the most severe violations of human rights.